-Amazon - EC2 Container Service#
+Amazon - EC2 Container Service

-From their Services dashboard go to
+From the AWS Services dashboard go to

 EC2 Container Service.

 Repositories area you need to create a repository to match the what in Octopus-speak would be the PackageId.
 This should map to your distinct application image.
 If you attempt to push an image during your build process to this registry without first creating the corresponding repository you will receive an error.

 With the repository configured, ensure that you also have an AWS IAM user available that has at a minimum the permissions

 ecr:ListImages.
 This user is the account which Octopus will use to retrieve the docker login token which is then used to perform the appropriate docker commands.

 Further links for getting your AWS registry set up are available in their online docs

 Create a new Octopus Feed and select the